WesleyBryie/ChumBucket/wiki/megathread/related_subreddits.md

 ### ► Music Subreddits

-* /r/deemix - Discussion for Deemux, the Deezer downloading client
+* /r/deemix - Discussion for Deemix, the Deezer downloading client

 * /r/Soulseek - Discussion for Soulseek, a very famous and widely used music-sharing/downloading client